Pechenegs

+The Pechenegs (/ˈpɛtʃənɛɡ/) or Patzinaks, also known as Pecheneg Turks, were a semi-nomadic Turkic people from Central Asia who spoke the Pecheneg language.
+In the 9th and 10th centuries, the Pechenegs controlled much of the steppes of southeast Europe and the Crimean Peninsula.
+In the 9th century, the Pechenegs began a period of wars against Rus', and for more than two centuries launched raids into the lands of Rus', which sometimes escalated into full-scale wars.

 Ethnonym

 The Pechenegs were mentioned as Bjnak, Bjanak or Bajanak in medieval Arabic and Persian texts, as Be-ča-nag in Classical Tibetan documents, and as Pačanak-i in works written in Georgian.
 Anna Komnene and other Byzantine authors referred to them as Patzinakoi or Patzinakitai.
 In medieval Latin texts, the Pechenegs were referred to as Pizenaci, Bisseni or Bessi.
 East Slavic peoples use the terms Pečenegi or Pečenezi (plural of Pečeneg), while the Poles mention them as Pieczyngowie or Piecinigi.
-The Hungarian word for Pecheneg is Besenyő; the Romanian term is Pecenegi.
+The Hungarian word for Pecheneg is besenyő; the Romanian term is Pecenegi.